lewlepton/ezsequencer/README.md

 hectic piece of software that links Max 8, to Logic Pro X, to EZDrummer2.<br>
 you can also use the [annoyingly hardly updated] Mira application on iPad to input sequences, though happily its not needed to enjoy, hooray 🤘

+you can view a full demo of it in action [using Mira] [HERE](https://pixelfed.social/p/lewlepton/263143750186962944) - it was super fun, i cant lie. the videos desciption also goes into great detail about things as well

-it was created [over 5 days while waiting for a replacement guitar part] simply so i could use a better sequencer for inputing drum sequences that can talk to EZDrummer2, especially so i could use an iPad. so i dont have to click things in using a mouse
+created [over 5 days while waiting for a replacement guitar part] simply so i could use a better sequencer for inputing drum sequences that can talk to EZDrummer2, especially so i could use an iPad. so i dont have to click things in using a mouse

 it accesses the entire sample set of an EZDrummer2 kit. they are hard wired in as well, so some kits [though not many] may not have the full hits in